-Your dentists in Baltimore, MD at Cosmetic & Advanced Dentistry specialize in cosmetic and restorative dentistry, and the unique dental conditions that occur in a mature adult.
-Lazer Cosmetic & Advanced Dentistry caters to adults with complex dental problems.
+Your dentists in Baltimore, MD, at Cosmetic and Advanced Dentistry, specialize in cosmetic and restorative dentistry.
+They have studied the unique dental conditions that occur in a mature adult.
+Cosmetic and Advanced Dentistry caters to adults with complex dental problems.

 Comfortable, Stable Dentures With Dental Implants

-Dental implant anchored dentures will feel, function, and look like natural teeth.
-They also require less maintenance and provide better chewing power compared to traditional removable dentures.
-In most cases, we can use existing dentures by placing dental implants and retrofitting the old denture, in just one visit!
+Dental implant-anchored dentures will feel, function, and look like natural teeth.
+They also require less maintenance and provide better chewing power than traditional removable dentures.
+In most cases, we can use existing dentures by placing dental implants and retrofitting the old denture in just one visit.

-Implant-supported dentures are extremely comfortable and natural looking.
-When utilized in the upper mouth, implant supported dentures eliminate the need for an upper denture to cover the roof of your mouth which causes gagging and affects the ability to taste foods properly.
-In the lower mouth, implant supported dentures provide a stable fit for lower dentures.
+Implant-supported dentures are extremely comfortable and natural-looking.
+When placed in the upper mouth, implant-supported dentures eliminate the need for an upper denture.
+An upper denture will cover the roof of your mouth.
+Covering the roof of your mouth can cause gagging and affect your ability to taste foods properly.
+In the lower mouth, implant-supported dentures provide a stable fit for lower dentures.

 Immediate Dentures

-If you need to have several teeth extracted, you may be eligible for “Immediate Dentures”.
-These are temporary dentures that restore aesthetics and function during the healing process.
-When the implants integrate with the bone in about 3 to 6 months, we will place a new denture that fits precisely in your mouth.
+If you need to have several teeth removed, you may be eligible for “Immediate Dentures.”
+Immediate dentures are temporary dentures that restore the look and function of teeth during the healing process.
+We will remove the temporary denture when the implants fuse with the bone in about three to six months.
+Then, we will place a new denture that fits precisely in your mouth.

 No-Metal Partial Dentures

-For many patients, partial dentures are an issue because they contain metal components.
-They may dislike being able to see the metal parts when smiling or they made a sensitivity to metal.
-For partial dentures, we use metal-free flexible materials for a natural appearance.
-No-metal partial dentures are the most aesthetic, life-like partial dentures available today.
-Dental implants can also support partial dentures to provide a more stable, comfortable fit.
+When we make partial dentures, we use metal-free flexible materials for a natural appearance.
+No-metal partial dentures are the most natural-looking, life-like partial dentures available today.
+Dental implants can also support partials for a more stable and comfortable fit.

 Denture Repair And Relines

-Our dedicated Baltimore denture lab can repair any kind of denture.
+Our dedicated Baltimore denture lab can repair any denture.
 We can also reline your current denture if it does not have significant damage.
-To reline a denture, we use a super-elastic and soft lining for the most comfy fit!
+Our office uses a super-elastic and soft lining to reline a denture for the most comfy fit.

-We recommend replacing them every five to seven years for optimal fit but will monitor the fit of your dentures at each checkup.
-Until they need replaced, we can repair, rebase, or reline then.
-Over time, the fit of your dentures will become looser and looser.
-This is due to bone loss, weight loss, tooth loss, or a dental disease.
+We recommend replacing your dentures every five to seven years for optimal fit.
+However, we will monitor the fit of your dentures at each checkup.
+We can repair, rebase, or reline your dentures until they need a replacement.
+Over time, the fit of your dentures can become looser and looser.
+This is due to bone loss, weight loss, tooth loss, or dental disease.

 Frequent Questions About Denture Issues